Developing your skills

 Productive skills (speaking, writing)

 Listening and Reading regularly can contribute to the development of your Speaking and Writing Skills.

 You do, however, need to practise Speaking and Writing regularly as well, applying what you have learnt from your Listening and Reading in a conscious and active way.

-- Find a study partner through the Language Centre (speak to reception at the Language Centre library).
+- Find a Face-to-Face partner to practise speaking in your target language (ask at reception at the Language Centre library).

 - Speak in your target language regularly with friends on the same course as you.

 - Develop your pronunciation and fluency using audio materials in the Language Centre and repeating after native speakers.